aishwaryachess/aishwaryachess.github.io/index.md

 - Facilitation of regular chess classes for students of Grade 1 to Grade 10.
 - Mentored the Prudence chess team in Delhi State School Team Chess Championship(Shri Raj Kumar Memorial) from 3-5th December 2019.
 The team secured 1st position out of 17 teams.

-**Worked in Nurtr.com as Product Associate - New Delhi (16th May 2019 - 26th Nov 2019)**
+**Product Associate in Nurtr.com, New Delhi (16th May 2019 - 26th Nov 2019)**

-- Coordinating and reviewing the chess animation in content and maintaining the accuracy level
+- Coordinated and reviewed the chess animation in content and maintained the accuracy level

 **Chess Officiating**